Andrei3223/2.5D-path-planing/README.md

 # 2.5D-path-planing

 ## General description
+  This project can process GeoTIFF files, visualize landscape (terrain) data.
+And there is a path planner on 2.5D environment.

   This repo has two parts:

   - A* algorithm for the path planning on terrain data (c++)